techidaily/site-win11-tips/source/_posts/breaking-the-default-silence-camera-activation-in-win11.md

 ## How to Turn On Camera On and Off Notifications

  You need administrative rights to turn on camera notifications.
-So, if you’re using a local account, check out[how to switch to an account with administrative rights on Windows 11](https://www.makeuseof.com/windows-11-switch-user-accounts/) .
+So, if you’re using a local account, check out [how to switch to an account with administrative rights on Windows 11](https://www.makeuseof.com/windows-11-switch-user-accounts/) .
 Then, follow these steps to edit the Registry Editor:

 1. Press**Winy + R** to bring up a Run dialog.
 2. Type**regedit** and press**Enter** .